sarahalmunif/Dieasaster-response-project/README.md

 This is the project for Udacity Data Engineering program.
 In this project I used the skiils I learned to analyze disaster data from Figure Eight and build ML model that classify disaster messages.
 In this project I used a real messages data that were send during disasters.

+This project will help emergency worker to classify new messages,It includes web app where an emergency worker can input a message and get the classification of the message.

 The project consists of three main parts: data processing part training the model part